danielscarvalho/Forest-Watch/README.md

 - Introduction to Machine Learning by Etienne Bernard, Wolfram Media, 2022.
 - Beginning Mathematica and Wolfram for Data Science: Applications in Data Analysis, Machine Learning, and Neural Networks by Jalil Villalobos Alva, Apress, 2021.
 - Mathematica Data Analysis by Sergiy Suchok, Packt, 2015.
-- Mathematica for Bioinformatics: A Wolfram Language Approach, George Mias, Springer, 2018.
+- Mathematica for Bioinformatics: A Wolfram Language Approach by George Mias, Springer, 2018.
-- Mathematical Models in the Biosciences I, Michael Frame, Yale University Press, 2021.
+- Mathematical Models in the Biosciences I by Michael Frame, Yale University Press, 2021.
 - Artificial Intelligence: Machine Learning and Data Science in the 21st Century by Victor Servings, Self Publisher, 2019.
 - Modern Digital and Analog Communication Systems by Lathi, B. P., Oxford, 1998.